avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-arduino-uno-q-workshop/README.md

 3. Enter `ArduinoUnoQ` in both the **Unique ID** and **Device Name** fields.
 4. Select an available **Entity** from the dropdown (only for organization, does not affect connectivity).
 5. Select `arduino` from the **Template** dropdown.
 6. In the resulting **Device Certificate** field, select `Use my certificate`.
-(This will be populated later.)
+Continue to the next step to get the certificate...
-7. Execute the automated device credential generation script with this command:
+7. Return to the **Terminal Window** an xxecute the automated device credential generation script with this command:
 ```
 /home/arduino/iotc-arduino-uno-q-workshop/scripts/credentials.sh
 ```
 8. When prompted, press ENTER to have the script print out the generated device certificate.
-9. Copy **(using CTRL+C)** the device certificate text (including BEGIN and END lines) and paste the text into the certificate box in the /IOTCONNECT device creation page.
+9. Highlight the certificate text (including BEGIN and END lines) and **Copy (using CTRL+C)**
+10. Return to the /IOTCONNECT page and paste the text into the **Certificate Text** box
-10. Click the **Save and View** button to go to the page for your new device.
+11. Click the **Save and View** button to go to the page for your new device.
-11. Now viewing the device page, click on the black/white/green "paper-and-cog" icon in the top-right of the device page (just above "Connection Info") to download your device's configuration file.
+12. Now viewing the device page, click on the black/white/green "paper-and-cog" icon in the top-right of the device page (just above "Connection Info") to download your device's configuration file.
-12. Open the configuration file in a text editor and copy its entirety to your clipboard.
+13. Open the configuration file in a text editor and copy its entirety to your clipboard.
-13. Return to the terminal in the App Lab and **Paste (using RIGHT-CLICK, because CTRL+V does not work in the App Lab Terminal)** the contents (of the configuration file from your clipboard as instructed by the next step of the script, and then press ENTER.
+14. Return to the terminal in the App Lab and **Paste (using RIGHT-CLICK, because CTRL+V does not work in the App Lab Terminal)** the contents (of the configuration file from your clipboard as instructed by the next step of the script, and then press ENTER.

 The onboarding process is now complete.